 Editor’s note: Katherine just turned 20, which means she no longer qualifies for the job of “teen diarist.”
 Don’t fret, though—she’s not leaving us!
 She’ll be writing other kinds of things for us from now on.

 My baby cousin obliged, leaning forward and surprising me with a huge wet kiss on the mouth.
 A few days later I had a fever.
-I reassumed the habits of my younger self, the one who spent summers and breaks alone in my room like a sickly shut-in, even though I was not sick.
-Now that I was genuinely ill, I feared that people would think I wasn’t, but I didn’t have the energy to perform my sickness as proof.
-I got dizzy and lay down, reminding myself that I’m not always like this.
+I reassumed the habits of my younger self, the one who spent summers and breaks alone in my room like a sickly shut-in, although I was perfectly healthy.
+Now that I was genuinely ill, I was afraid people wouldn’t believe me, but I didn’t have the energy to perform my sickness as proof.
+I felt dizzy and weak.
+I had to remind myself that I’m not always like this.
 I am not what my parents (and I) think I am.

 “I’ve been the wild card in certain groups,” I said.

 Maybe she meant dating?
 I just turned 20, and I have never dated anyone.
 I have neither kissed nor been kissed.
 I have expressed interest in no one (and vice versa).
 I have flirted with very few people (and vice versa).
 I feel mutual attraction with very few people.
 I’ve had potentially delusional inklings that some of my friends’ parents have been attracted to my energy, and sometimes that feeling, real or imagined, was mutual.
-A boyfriend would help my case, but that’s not something that’s currently available to me.
+Having a boyfriend would help my case, but that’s not something that’s currently available to me.
 I wasn’t about to try to pick someone up on a weeklong trip to Florida with my grandmother—that would probably be too dangerous for her.

-Should I have told her how once, in a darkened pizza parlor in Arizona, sated with pizza and drunk on the feeling of deep bonding that one can only feel after a week of camping, doing construction work, talking about God around campfires, and not showering, a boy turned to me when no one was looking, caught me wiping tomato sauce off my face, and said, “God, you’re so pretty.
+Should I have told her how once, in a darkened pizza parlor in Arizona, sated with pizza and drunk on the feeling of deep bonding that one can feel only after a week of camping, doing construction work, talking about God around campfires, and not showering, a boy turned to me when no one was looking, caught me wiping tomato sauce off my face, and said, “God, you’re so pretty.
 Like…gorgeous?”
 When I didn’t respond immediately, his expression dimmed and he said, “Did you know that?”
 And then I continued to not respond.
 I did not move or change my expression or make a noise.
 I just sat there and stared at him for a minute, then I stood up, walked slowly to the bathroom, and bent over the toilet to vomit.
 I didn’t end up puking, but I stayed in there for a long time, sure that I would.

 My parents would probably agree with her.
 They think I’m a shut-in.
-And I am sometimes, but not always, not even most of the time, and on the whole it is not as pitiable and boring as they suggest, nor as tragic or final as I sometimes feel it is.
+And I am sometimes, but not always, not even most of the time, and on the whole it is not as pitiable and boring as they suggest, nor as tragic and final as I sometimes feel it is.
 It’s so many different things at different times.

 This diary doesn’t help my case with my parents.
-But I choose what I write about here, so it’s my fault, really.
+But I determine what I write about here, so it’s my fault, really.
 This is the persona I so often choose to show the world.
-I hold it up and turn it this way and that before my peers like I’m on QVC showing off a gaudy ring.
+I hold it up and turn it this way and that in front of my peers like I’m on QVC showing off a gaudy ring.
 Depending on how the light catches it, it can look elegant, tragic, funny, inconsequential, pitiful, embarrassing, brilliant, dignified, dull.
 When I look at it in the privacy of my room, I can see how much of it is me and how much is a lie.

-God, Lucy Snowe.
-Has looking in a mirror ever made me feel as much like I would vomit everything in my body—my food, viscera, bones, and deeper layers of skin, until I am paper-flaked to pieces by heavy cotton—as this book did?
-Lucy’s story aligned with my reality in many ways, reflected my perception of experience, and scared me enough to convince me that I should change the way I live and how I experience, consider, and choose isolation.
+God, Lucy Snowe!
+Has looking in a mirror ever made me feel as much like I would vomit everything in my body—all the food, viscera, bones, and deeper layers of skin, until I am paper-flaked to pieces—as this book did?
+Lucy’s story aligned with my reality in many ways, which scared me enough to convince me that I should change the way I live and how I experience, consider, and choose isolation.
 Lucy takes pride in being emotionally removed from things as they are happening, but she is uncomfortable being alone.
 I am trying to lessen the distance between myself and things that are happening around me.
-Lucy dresses in dark, plain clothing and suppresses her personality; I want to dress more distinctly and to act more social in general.
-At one point Lucy moves to a foreign country to work at a school.
-While there, she is forced to interact with a lot of people she doesn’t like—people who are mean or thoughtless or who strongly disagree with her philosophies about life.
-I would like to be more open to getting to know all kinds of people, instead of giving up as quickly as I usually do when something doesn’t instantly click.
+Lucy dresses in dark, plain clothing and suppresses her personality; I want to dress more distinctly and to be more social in general.
+Lucy tries to avoid interacting with people who are mean or thoughtless or who strongly disagree with her philosophies about life.
+I would like to be more open to getting to know all kinds of people, instead of giving up immediately when something doesn’t instantly click.